Rainbow/PUSH: 1990s onward

 On July 16, 2023, Jackson, who was diagnosed with Parkinson's disease in 2017 and was now using a wheelchair, stepped down as head of Rainbow/PUSH after leading the organization for more than five decades.
-He was succeeded by Dallas minister Frederick Douglass Haynes III.
+He was succeeded by Dallas minister Frederick Haynes III.
 In April 2024, Haynes resigned from Rainbow/PUSH after leading the organization for less than a year.
+Yusef Jackson took over leadership of the organization.

+After Jesse Jackson died in February 2026, he lay in state at Rainbow/PUSH's Chicago headquarters from February 26 to 27.

+In April 2026, Jackson's son Yusef was named president and CEO.

 Involvement in the Duke Lacrosse team controversy

 In 2006, Jesse Jackson promised the Rainbow/Push Coalition would pay Crystal Mangum's college tuition.
 Mangum made false rape allegations against members of Duke University's men's lacrosse team who had hired her as a stripper.
 The charges were later dropped due to lack of evidence.
 Jackson said that whatever the outcome of the trial, the tuition offer would still be good.